-Spending time at the Maiensässhotel Guarda Val felt like stepping into a Swiss fairytale.
+A weekend at the Maiensässhotel Guarda Val is like stepping into a Swiss fairytale.

 When I was a little girl I had two favourite books; ‘The Jungle Book‘ and the ‘Schellen-Ursli‘ (A bell for Ursli).
-The latter is one of Switzerland’s most famous children books (after ‘Heidi’) and tells the story of a little boy in the Lower Engadine, his adventures with regards to the traditional annual event the ‘Chalandamarz‘ and the simple life in the Swiss Alps in general.
+The latter is one of Switzerland’s most famous children books (after ‘Heidi’).
+It tells the story of a little boy in the Lower Engadine and talks about his adventures with regards to the traditional annual event of the ‘Chalandamarz‘ in particular and the simple life in the Swiss Alps in general.

-At the Maiensässhotelhotel Guarda Val, you will experience such simplicity, but combined with luxury.
-I’ts a truly delightful combination if you ask me.
-The hotel, which is located at the Maiensäss Village Sporz (1600m), above Lenzerheide, oozes authenticity, charm and relaxation.
-It’s the ultimate getaway from the hustle and bustle and at under 2 hours from Zurich, a true gem!
+At the Maiensässhotelhotel Guarda Val, you will experience such simplicity, but in combination with luxury – a truly delightful combination if you ask me.
+The charming small hotel, which is located at the Maiensäss Village Sporz (1600m), just above Lenzerheide, oozes authenticity and relaxation.
+This Swiss mountain retreat is the ultimate getaway and at under 2 hours from Zurich, a true hidden gem!

 For those unfamiliar with the term ‘Maiensäss‘, a Maiensäss is a small alpine settlement, consisting of basic huts and stable barns.
 These alpine pastures are typical in the region of Graubünden and usually located at around 1500 m above sea level.
 In the old days they were used as a mid-station habitat for the mountain farmers attending to their cattle, before bringing the herd down into the village for winter.

-After an action packed day, there’s quite nothing like a delicious meal.
-At the Maiensässhotel Guarda Val you can choose between a hearty meal in a traditional alpine ambiance at the Restaurant Crap Naros (named after the mountain behind the hotel) or a fine dining experience at the Restaurant Guarda Val, awarded with 1 Michelin star and 16 Gault Millau.
-Both restaurants are overseen by chef Adrian Bürki and his team.
-We indulged in a selection of local specialties at the Crap Naros, including some rich and tasty ‘Capuns’, without feeling the tiniest bit of guilt…
+Following an action packed day and a bit of relaxation, there’s quite nothing like a delicious meal.
+At the Maiensässhotel Guarda Val you can choose between a hearty meal in a traditional alpine setting at the Restaurant Crap Naros (named after the mountain behind the hotel) or a fine dining experience at the Restaurant Guarda Val, awarded with 1 Michelin star and 16 Gault Millau.
+We indulged in a selection of local specialties at the Crap Naros, including some rich and tasty ‘Capuns’, without feeling the tiniest bit of guilt.

 Simone Aïda Baur and courtesy of Guarda Val